eddiesosera/spectrastem-frontend/README.md

 ## Interface

-The **interface** is built using React to provide an easy-to-use web application for users to interact with the audio processing features.
-Detailed instructions for the interface setup and usage are available [here](interface/README.md).
+The **interface** is built using React (Typescript) and Vite to provide an easy-to-use web application for users to interact with the audio processing features.
+Detailed instructions for the interface setup and usage are available [here](./interface/).

 <!-- ENGINE -->

 ## Engine

 The **engine** is a Flask server that handles the core functionality of Spectrastem, including stem separation, MIDI generation, and sheet music creation.
-To dive deeper into how to configure and run the engine, refer to the dedicated [engine README](engine/README.md).
+To dive deeper into how to configure and run the engine, refer to the dedicated [engine README](./engine/).

 <!-- CONTRIBUTING -->